TW: casual ableism, paranoia, mind control, violence

 “Remember the cab driver?”
 Johara asked, although her voice was trembling.
 “Maybe we’re not the only ones.”
 Then I realized the tremble in her voice wasn’t fear.
 It was excitement.

 I didn’t respond.
-I wasn’t quite ready to give up my secrets that fast.
+I wasn’t going to give up my secrets that fast.
 I shifted my feet, and stuck my hands in my pocket, staring resolutely up at the woman.
 “Tell anybody what?”

 She grinned.
 I still didn’t trust it, but maybe Jo was right.
 Maybe.
 My paranoia didn’t like that word either.
 “You’re Salt, aren’t you?”